About Monthly Catalog of U.S. Government Publications, 1895-1976

 4. Sometimes information that was prefaced at the beginning of a series entry ("The following entries ...") will be missing from the individual entries themselves.
 For example, an entry may reference a volume but miss the corresponding series title that would have appeared at the top of the list, or specific information about availability, or date of publication.

-We intend to address all of these issues over time.
-However, if you have concerns or wish to notify us about any issues you may encounter, please feel free to contact us.
+We intend to address all of these issues over time, and begin providing links to online full text documents.
+However, if you have concerns or wish to notify us about any issues you may encounter, please get in contact with us via the "Contact Us" link.